Jacques-Théodore Saconney

-Jacques-Théodore Saconney (18 January 1874 in Turin, Italy – 14 July 1935 in Dijon, France) was a Senior French Army General, a scientist, and an adventurous balloonist.
+Jacques-Théodore Saconney (18 January 1874 – 14 July 1935) was a Senior French Army General, a scientist, and an adventurous balloonist.

 He foresaw future developments of the French civil and military air navigation.
 His legacy as an academic provided insights in mathematics and in the development of modern meteorology.
 As a military officer, he was at the forefront of the early French military and civil aviation with the development of military kites and a new discipline: the kite aerial photography.

 Family background

-Having its roots in Saconnex, Switzerland (which is located in the suburbs of Geneva Saconnex-d'Arve, Le Grand-Saconnex, or Le Petit-Saconnex), the Saconney family (written at the time Saconex, Saconay, Saconney) escaped the Protestant Revolution by immigrating to France during the XVIth century.
+Jacques-Théodore Saconney was born on 18 January 1874 in Turin, Italy.
+Having its roots in Saconnex, Switzerland (which is located in the suburbs of Geneva Saconnex-d'Arve, Le Grand-Saconnex, or Le Petit-Saconnex), the Saconney family (written at the time Saconex, Saconay, Saconney) escaped the Protestant Revolution by immigrating to France during the 16th century.

 His forefathers first settled in Lyon, where a few members of his family left some traces including Henri de Saconay and Gabriel de Saconay.

 The Saconay then settled in Burgundy where they cultivated wine in Gevrey-Chambertin.
 The tombs of the family still remain in this village.
-During the 19th century, Jacques Theodore's grandfather became prosperous in the hotel industry.
+During the 19th century, Jacques-Théodore's grandfather became prosperous in the hotel industry.
 He followed the construction of the train between Dijon and Turin, and he ended up earning many estates in Turin, Italy, in Dijon and Aix-les-Bains, France.

 The coat of arms of the Saconney's: